 Butuan City is a highly urbanized city in the Philippines and the regional center of Caraga.
-It is located at the northeastern part of the Agusan Valley, Mindanao, sprawling across the Agusan River.
-It is bounded to the north, west and south by Agusan del Norte, to the east by Agusan del Sur and to the northwest by Butuan Bay.
+It is located in the northeastern part of the Agusan Valley, Mindanao, sprawling across the Agusan River.
+It is bounded to the north, west and south by Agusan del Norte, to its east Agusan del Sur and to the northwest by Butuan Bay.

 Butuan National Museum

 This museum is the repository of historical and cultural materials and artifacts that proves Butuan's prehistoric existence and rich cultural heritage.
-There are two exhibit galleries.
-The Archaeological Hall and Ethnological Hall.
+There are two gallery exhibits namely; the Archaeological Hall and Ethnological Hall.